 |Average Home Price (in thousands)||Median Home Price (in thousands)|

-Prices: The North Shore saw prices decrease in 2019 with the median and average down 3%.
-Some suburbs, like Wilmette, had large statistical decreases, however, it is difficult to judge an individual suburb’s price performance with just half a year of sales.
+Prices: In spite of the drop in sales, North Shore home prices remained the same in 2020.
+Some individual suburbs had large statistical changes, however, it is impossible to judge an individual suburb’s price performance with just half a year of sales.
 The sample size is so small that a few extra sales at the high or low end can throw off the numbers.
-Moreover, Wilmette’s prices did not actually go down by 18% as the stats indicate, but there was some decrease—probably close to the North Shore’s 3% decline.
+Moreover, Wilmette’s prices did not actually go up by 12% and Winnetka’s did not go down by 27% as the stats indicate.
+In fact, those numbers were almost the reverse in the first half of 2019 when Wilmette’s median price was down dramatically and Winnetka’s was up a lot.
+Moreover, prices, as the whole North Shore stats indicate, stayed level.

-Interest Rates: Interest rates have dropped in 2019.
-Currently a 30 year fixed is 3.875% and a 15 year is 3.375%.
-These are both down at least half a point from this time last year.
-Moreover, rates have been dropping in 2019 after steadily rising in 2017 and 2018.
-Will these rate decreases halt the market softening?
-We should know more over the next 6 months.
-If you purchased in 2018, you might be able to refinance to a lower rate.
+Interest Rates: Interest rates have dropped in 2020 to all time lows.
+Currently a 30 year fixed conforming is 3% and a 15 year is 2.5%.
+These are both down at least 3/4ths of a point from this time last year.
+Moreover, rates have been dropping in 2020.
+Many people have been refinancing with these exceptional rates.